 Fungible assets can present arbitrage opportunities for astute traders.
 This is more of an advanced strategy, requiring awareness of multiple markets, and typically needs to take place at scale in order to generate a significant profit.

-If you’re ready to start trading fungible and non-fungible assets, you can get started with the SoFi Invest brokerage platform, which allows new and experienced traders alike to participate in the markets as they please with no commission.
+If you’re ready to start trading fungible and non-fungible assets, you can get started with the SoFi Invest investment app, which allows new and experienced traders alike to participate in the markets as they please with no commission.
 Get started today with as little as $5.

 Photo credit: iStock/ferrantraite

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).

 2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.